-Heather Barr is the Afghanistan researcher in the Asia division of Human Rights Watch.
-Prior to joining Human Rights Watch, she managed the Afghanistan anti-corruption and criminal justice programs of the UN Office on Drugs and Crime and the justice and human rights portfolio of the Afghanistan office of the UN Development Program.
+Heather Barr is a senior researcher on women’s rights in Asia in the women’s rights division of Human Rights Watch.
+She was previously the Human Rights Watch Afghanistan researcher.
+She spent six years in Afghanistan, managing human rights and justice programs for the UN Office on Drugs and Crime and the UN Development Program before joining Human Rights Watch.